Amit-Thawait/amit-thawait.github.io/_posts/2021-01-23-access-oreilly-using-acm.md

 Of all these you can cover "reading books" and some part of "watching video courses" by using ACM (Association for Computing Machinery) membership.

 ACM infact keeps in mind developing nations and gives membership at a pretty reasonable cost.
 This is a really awesome gesture by ACM.

+Besides O'Reilly, ACM gives membership to some other learning resources/publications as well but access to O'Reilly itself is good enough reason to join ACM.

 To join ACM visit : https://www.acm.org/